owm111/hackneyed-x11-cursors/README.md

 If you want to use this theme with KDE on Wayland, remove `left_arrow` and (optionally) symlink it to `default`.
 I'm also clueless as to why Qt is displaying `based_arrow_down` when you hover over the border of the screen with a maximized Qt window.

+(Not entirely sure if `left_arrow` should exist at all?
+Which means that Qt shouldn't be using it either.)

 - **`all-scroll` as `move` on Firefox, Chromium 62+ and derivatives:** Firefox has a [14-year-old bug](https://bugzilla.mozilla.org/show_bug.cgi?id=275174) concerning exactly this.
 Still nothing about Chromium.

 To do